 Our tutors and guest artists are subject experts who challenge students’ thinking.
 NSCD students develop transferable skills needed for a portfolio career – critical thinking, problem solving, communication, and creativity.
 We provide opportunities, within the curriculum and beyond, to help our students stand out in a crowded job market, including opportunities to network and collaborate, project-based curricular activity and enrichment, placements, learning from our alumni, and careers advice.

 Our international approach to education means our students are ready to operate in a global environment when they graduate.
 We also work in partnership with local institutions and artists to support graduates to feed into the thriving dance ecology in Leeds.

 ⬤ Other income 3%

 Like most universities that receive public funding, Northern School of Contemporary Dance is a charity, and raises income from a wide range of sources.
 This income is spent on day-to-day running costs, providing teaching and other student services, undertaking enterprise activities and engaging with arts organisations and local communities.
 Any surplus income is reinvested back into improving facilities, or developing proposed new premises.

 Fees from UK and EU students: We make every effort to ensure that every tuition fee offers great value for money and that every student experiences an exceptional standard of education.
-These fees are currently capped at £9,250 a year, and students can take out a loan to cover this cost.
-Fee loans are only repaid when a graduate is earning above a certain amount, currently £25,725.
+These fees are currently capped at £9,250 a year, and students can take out a loan to cover this cost which is only repaid when a graduate is earning above a certain level, currently £27,288.
 The actual amount a student will pay for their course will therefore depend on how much they earn after graduating.